Gallbladder Cancer

 Treatment

-Once gallbladder cancer is found, staging tests are performed to find out if the cancer has spread and, if so, to what extent.
+Once gallbladder cancer is found, your doctor will do staging tests to find out if the cancer has spread.
 Treatment depends on the stage of the cancer.
 For advanced cancers, treatment is done only to help relieve symptoms.
 Treatments include:

 • Surgery